Food and Consumers

-The ERS Food Price Outlook tracks changes in the Consumer Price Index (CPI) for food at home and food away from home.
-The Consumer Price Index (CPI) for food measures changes in retail prices of food over time.
-Retail food prices were higher in September 2021 than September 2020 for all categories.
-The highest price increases were for beef and veal (17.6 percent) and pork (12.7 percent).
+The USDA, ERS Food Price Outlook tracks changes in the Consumer Price Index (CPI) for food at home and food away from home.
+The Consumer Price Index (CPI) for food measures retail price changes of food over time.
+Retail food prices were higher in February 2022 than February 2021 for all categories.
+The highest price increases were for beef and veal (16.2 percent) and pork (14.0 percent).

 Stay-at-home orders, closures of nonessential businesses, and other actions to reduce the spread of COVID-19 contributed to a surge in U.S. unemployment not seen since the Great Depression of the 1930s.
-For more information, see Unemployment and Employment During the Pandemic and Prevalence of food insecurity and very low food security by education, employment, disability status, and by labor force characteristics resulting from the Coronavirus (COVID-19) pandemic).
+For more information, see Unemployment and Employment During the Pandemic and Prevalence of food insecurity and very low food security by education, employment, disability status, and by labor force characteristics resulting from the Coronavirus (COVID-19) pandemic.

-To produce timely information on the economic and social effects of COVID-19 on U.S. households, the U.S. Department of Commerce, Bureau of the Census worked with ERS and other Federal agencies to develop the Household Pulse Survey (HPS).
-The HPS is a weekly online survey that asks respondents about educational, employment, health, housing, and food-related outcomes.
-Data were collected for Phase 1 of the HPS during April 23–July 21, 2020; for Phase 2 during August 19–October 26, 2020; for Phase 3.0 during October 28, 2020–March 29, 2021; for Phase 3.1 during April 14–July 5, 2021; and for Phase 3.2 during July 21–October 11, 2021; and Phase 3.3 during December 1, 2021–February 7, 2022.
+To produce timely information on the economic and social effects of COVID-19 on U.S. households, the U.S. Department of Commerce, Bureau of the Census worked with USDA, ERS and other Federal agencies to develop the Household Pulse Survey (HPS).
+The Household Pulse Survey is a weekly online survey asking respondents about educational, employment, health, housing, and food-related outcomes.
+Data were collected for Phase 1 of HPS during April 23–July 21, 2020; Phase 2 during August 19–October 26, 2020; Phase 3.0 during October 28, 2020–March 29, 2021; Phase 3.1 during April 14–July 5, 2021; Phase 3.2 during July 21–October 11, 2021; and Phase 3.3 during December 1, 2021–February 7, 2022.
 Data collection for Phase 3.4 began on March 2, 2022 and will continue through May 9, 2022.
 HPS includes an indicator of food sufficiency for U.S. households, as well as an indicator of child food sufficiency.

 - Food insufficiency means a household did not have enough food to eat sometimes or often in the last 7 days.

 - Low food sufficiency means a household did not have enough to eat sometimes in the last 7 days.